 What are your micro-habits to boost productivity?

 If you’ve got any helpful suggestions to add to the list then please let me know in the comments.
 Maybe you swear by a cup of green tea each morning.
 Perhaps you’ve got a phone hack that allows you to blank out unwanted distractions.
-Whatever it is, feel free to share in the comments below or as always you can catch up with me over on Twitter to share your thoughts.
+Whatever it is, feel free to share in the comments below and let me know how you stay on top of things.

 If you’ve found this post helpful then please do give it a share, and you can also check out some of my pins on my Motivational Tips board on Pinterest for more ideas like these.